08fbyte/CCS-Risk-Framework-Preliminary-Analysis/README.md

 ##  📊 Project Overview

-This repository contains the preliminary data analysis for a PhD dissertation on risk assessment in the capture and transport of CO₂ for Carbon Capture and Storage (CCS) systems.
+This repository contains the preliminary data analysis for a PhD proposal on risk assessment in the capture and transport of CO₂ for Carbon Capture and Storage (CCS) systems.
 The analysis examines 121 CO₂ pipeline incidents reported to the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) from 1994 to 2024, representing 19,717 tons of CO₂ released and $6.96 million in damages.

 **The Three Research Gaps Identified:**
 Gap	Current Practice	Finding from Analysis